 Make sure your packaging is as airtight as possible.
 This will reduce the risk of the potatoes making contact with the dry air in your freezer, resulting in freezer burn.
 (Freezer burn permanently damages the texture of food, giving a stale flavour on reheating).

-To reheat frozen blanched potatoes, boil straight from the freezer in salted water until tender, deep fry from frozen, or roast in the oven.
+To reheat frozen blanched potatoes, boil them straight from the freezer in salted water until tender, deep fry them from frozen, or roast them in the oven.

 You can also thaw thoroughly before cooking, just adjust your cooking times accordingly.